Baldwin Wisconsin Idea Project Grants

 Initial Proposal Submission Process

-Step 1: Develop an initial proposal.
+Step 1: Develop an initial proposal and project budget.

 Proposals must include a brief project title, proposal abstract and required proposal information.
 All proposal components must be submitted online.